 Please note that in certain circumstances it may be still lawful for us to continue processing your information even where you have withdrawn your consent, if one of the other legal bases described above is applicable.

 8. Transferring your personal data outside the UK

-Information we hold about you may be transferred to other countries (which may include countries outside the European Economic Area (“EEA”)) :
+Information we hold about you may be transferred to other countries (which may include countries outside the UK or the European Economic Area (“EEA”)) :

 - where we do business;